 In an industrial setting, OLED pixels dry in a vacuum chamber to increase the evaporation rate, and therefore increase manufacturing output.
 Mokeba et al [1997] and Holyst et al [2015] showed that in a vacuum chamber evaporation changes from diffusion control to ballistic control as pressure drops.
 Once the mean free path exceeds the length scale of the drop, any vapour immediately moves away from the drop surface, and evaporation is no longer higher at the contact line than in the centre of the drop.
-This material are evaporation rate and pinning of the droplet at the wall tops.
+This reduces enhanced drainage from the centre of the droplet, so an M-shaped profile is less likely to occur, and the processes controlling the deposition of material are evaporation rate and pinning of the droplet at the wall tops.